-Ticket taxes can be small enough to have no discernible effect on demand, but still raise useful revenue (as in France).
-Or, for countries with fast-growing emissions from aviation, they can aim to have a modest effect on demand, as part of an emissions control strategy (as in the UK).
+Passenger levies or taxes can be small enough to have no discernible effect on demand, but still raise useful revenue (as in France).
+Or, they can be set at a level that will also have a modest effect on demand (particularly for budget short-haul flights), as part of an emissions control strategy (as in the UK).